fbpx

 I am living in Singapore and half of my colleagues reside in Europe, so we have our meetings in my afternoon/evening.
 In the morning, I usually review what happened during the European timezone (when I sleep).
 After I have my morning coffee, I code until 3 or 4 PM (that’s when the meetings start).
 At the moment I am working on Microsoft beta release.
 A lot of fun stuff!!!

 I have daily meetings with my team.
 Afterwards, I have a daily catchup/pair session with my onboarding buddy.
-Other than that I regularly meet with my manager and catch up with people from my team and outside the team!
-Some meetings that I was excited about was company wide meetings like Demo day or Company Milestones.
-From those meetings I learned a lot about what the other teams are doing and what to expect from the company in the future.
+Diverse Journeys in Cybersecurity has been an inspiration in how I approach these interactions.
+Other than that, I regularly meet with my manager and catch up with people from my team and outside the team!
+Some meetings that I was excited about were company-wide meetings like Demo Day or Company Milestones.
+From those meetings, I learned a lot about what the other teams are doing and what to expect from the company in the future.

 ARE THERE ANY SPECIFIC SKILLS OR TRAITS THAT YOU NOTICE COMPANIES LOOK FOR WHEN YOU’RE SEARCHING FOR ROLES IN YOUR FIELD?